ucalgary/idp-installer-CAF/docs/devel/README.md

 - Alert the installer that there a number of dependancies being automatically installed and highlight any significant assumptions being made.

+## What's the practice around backing up files?

+### It is strongly recommended to backup the file in place with a consistent prefix using the 'fileBkpPostfix' variable prefixed with a dot.
+This allows review post installation against what was done and what was in the distribution.